 8 Click the Run button in the PainterBar.

 This form is for maintaining customer information.

-9 Click the Close button to return to the Form painter workspace.
-Select File>Close from the menu bar to return to the Library painter.
+- 9 Click the Close button to return to the Form painter workspace.
+Select File>Close from the menu bar to return to the Library painter. - 10 Double-click the report emp_total_compensation.